-Statement of managing agent's responsibilities
+Statement of Managing Agent's responsibilities

-The managing agent is responsible for preparing the Annual Report and the Syndicate Annual Financial Statements in accordance with applicable law and United Kingdom Generally Accepted Accounting Practice.

-Regulation 5 of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 ("the 2008 Regulations") requires the managing agent to prepare Syndicate Annual Financial Statements at 31 December each year which give a true and fair view of the state of affairs of the syndicate and of its profit or loss for that year.
+The Managing Agent is responsible for preparing the Syndicate Report and Annual Accounts in accordance with applicable law and United Kingdom Generally Accepted Accounting Practice.
+The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 require the managing agent to prepare annual accounts at 31 December each year in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).
+The annual accounts are required by law to give a true and fair view of the state of affairs of the Syndicate as at that date and of its profit or loss for that year.

-In preparing those Syndicate Annual Financial Statements, the managing agent is required to:
+In preparing those Syndicate Report and Annual Accounts, the Managing Agent is required to:

-- select suitable accounting policies, and apply them consistently except where relevant accounting requirements change; - make judgments and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the Syndicate Annual Financial Statements; and - prepare the Syndicate Annual Financial Statements on a going concern basis, unless it is inappropriate to do so.
+- select suitable accounting policies, and apply them consistently except where relevant accounting requirements change; - make judgments and estimates that are reasonable and prudent; - state whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the Syndicate Annual Accounts; and - prepare the Syndicate Report and Annual Accounts on a going concern basis, unless it is inappropriate to do so.

-The managing agent is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the syndicate and enable it to ensure that the Syndicate Annual Financial Statements comply with the 2008 Regulations.
-It is also responsible for safeguarding the assets of the syndicate and hence for taking reasonable steps for prevention and detection of fraud and other irregularities.
+The Managing Agent is responsible for keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Syndicate and enable it to ensure that the Syndicate Annual accounts comply with the 2008 Regulations.
+It is also responsible for safeguarding the assets of the Syndicate and hence for taking reasonable steps for prevention and detection of fraud and other irregularities.